astronautr/60p-keyboard-layout/README.md

-# Layout for 60% keyboard
+# Layout for a 60% keyboard

 A guide that describes how to create a comfortable layout for a 60% keyboard.